Status: Under review

 The panel’s work will build upon the hard work done so far to ensure we are moving in the right direction on the development of future curriculum.

-The panel will provide advice and recommendation to help inform the:
+The panel provided advice and recommendations to help inform the:

 - development of a new Ministerial Order on Student Learning that provides direction on the foundation knowledge, skills and competencies students should have through the K-12 education system

 - direction for curriculum that includes globally endorsed best practices, jurisdictional research and previous engagement feedback

 The panel submitted their final report to the Education minister on December 20, 2019.

 The draft ministerial order will be shared with Albertans for feedback.